Importing and exporting customer lists

 - Current Search to export a filtered list of customers.

-Select which file format you would like:
+Select which file format you want to export:

 - Select CSV for Excel, Numbers, and other spreadsheet programs if you plan to use a spreadsheet program with your customer CSV.